ladybower reservoir walk cover photo

 I have classified this walking route as moderate in difficulty.
 You have the length of the hike, which is 12.5 km and the incline, which is 400 m, so you’ll need to be in reasonable shape.

-Regarding the terrain, there are some rocky, uneven paths on the higher trails, a few boggy sections, and some overgrown fern trees.
-Besides that, there’s nothing too tricky or technical to worry about.
+The terrain includes some rocky, uneven paths on the higher trails, a few boggy sections, and some overgrown fern trees.
+However, there is nothing too tricky or technical to worry about.

 There are plenty of opportunities for those looking to up the intensity of their walk.
-You can include Bamford Edge – another stunning Peak District viewpoint.
-Or join the iconic Stanage Edge Ridge, where you can check out Robin Hood’s Cave.
+You can include Bamford Edge or join the iconic Stanage Edge Ridge, where you can check out Robin Hood’s Cave.

 Other Things Worth Knowing

-Kids: This Ladybower Reservoir walking route is probably not suitable for kids.
-They can, however, enjoy the ground-level trail.
+Kids: This route is not suitable for young kids.
+However, they can enjoy the ground-level trail.

-Pushchair/Wheelchair Access: Unfortunately, this route is not accessible with a pushchair or wheelchair.
-Again, the ground-level trail is.
+Pushchair/Wheelchair Access: This route is not accessible with a pushchair or wheelchair, but the ground-level trail is.

 Footwear: Supportive footwear with a good grip is a hiking essential for this walk.

-Weather: Be mindful that the weather can change quickly in the hills.
+Weather: The weather can change quickly in the hills.
 Be prepared for all the seasons.

-Facilities: There are pubs, toilets, picnic benches, and a visitor centre by the Ladybower Reservoir.
-On the higher trails, there are no facilities.
-Bring enough food and water for your hike, and take all your rubbish home.
+Facilities: There are pubs, toilets, picnic benches, and a visitor centre by Ladybower Reservoir.

 couple taking a selfie with ladybower reservoir in the background